mollie/commercetools/docs/CancelOrder.md

 </details>
 <br />

-Cancelling a single item on a line ('amount' parameter is only relevant if the original item had a 'discountAmount' field that was above 0)
+Canceling a single item on a line ('amount' parameter is only relevant if the original item had a 'discountAmount' field that was above 0)

 <details>
   <summary>Example addTransaction Action</summary>